 - Traditional IRAs (Roth IRAs are not eligible)

-Most providers will require a minimum of $50,000 in your retirement account to do a ROBS.
-This is because the initial fees are approximately $5,000 and you will have to pay additional maintenance as well.
-This makes rolling over less than $50,000 less cost-effective when compared to other small business loans for startups.
+Most providers will require a minimum of $50,000 in retirement savings to do a ROBS.
+This is because the initial fees are approximately $5,000, and business owners must pay additional maintenance fees after they set up an account.
+This makes rolling over less than $50,000 too expensive compared to other financing options.

 2. Request a Free Consultation With a ROBS Provider